-We join in the awakening of an inclusive global spirituality, in ourselves and in the world, through training and enabling open-hearted men and women to serve people of all faiths and none in our diverse communities.
+We join in the awakening of an inclusive global spirituality, in ourselves and in the world, through training and enabling open-hearted individuals to serve people of all faiths and none in our diverse communities.

 OneSpirit Interfaith Foundation is inclusive, embracing the universal truth at the heart of all spiritual traditions.
-Incorporating the Interfaith Seminary and the Interfaith Ministers Association, the Foundation celebrates the values of respect, reconciliation, forgiveness and fellowship.
+We celebrate the values of respect, reconciliation, forgiveness and fellowship.
 We honour and support peace-making and the awareness of our unity in Spirit.
 We believe that difference, when approached as a potential source of enrichment, need not be experienced as a threat.
 Old dichotomies of ‘us’ versus ‘them’ do not serve the healing of our world.
 Thus our focus is on removing, within ourselves, the obstacles to unity.

 We aim to support people who wish to enquire more deeply into their own spiritual tradition and their own soul.
 Our graduate ministers are active across the UK and in Ireland, France, Germany, Denmark, New Zealand, Australia and the US.

 - how our ministers can serve you: with a ceremony for events such as marriage or funerals; with spiritual healing and counselling; or with developing a personal means of expressing your spirituality

 - Introductory Days let you experience and learn about the Interfaith approach, without commitment.
 Come and meet us: hear what we have to say.
 You will be welcome